cholette/HelioSoil/README.md

 * *Weather* which has columns with the following headers:
     - Time (required), a datetime in `dd/mm/yyyy HH:MM` format.
     - AirTemp (required), a float of the air temperature.
-Units are $C$.
+Units are C.
     - WindSpeed (required), a float of the wind speed.
-Units are $m/s$.
+Units are m/s.
     - TSP/PMX (required), a float of dust concentration in air as TSP or PMX.
-Units are $\mu g/m^3$.
+Units are µg/m^3.
     - DNI (optional), a float representing the Direct Normal Irradiation.
-Units are $W/m^2$.
+Units are W/m^2.
     - RainIntensity (optional), a float representing the rain intensity.
-Units are $mm/hr$.
+Units are mm/hr.

 The following sheets are optional and are there only for future functionality:

 * *Tilts* which has n+1 columns for n mirrors.
 The first column is Time in the same datetime format as the weather and columns 2 to n+1 are with headers `Mirror_x`, with `x=1,2,...,n` which contain the tilts in degrees.
 This sheet is not yet used, since the `field_model` class computes the tilts for tracking using the `helios_angles` method.

 * *Reflectance_Average*.
 Columns are Time in datetime format (see above) followed by the average of reflectance measurements for each mirror at each time.
-This will be used in a later release to enable fitting of the $hrz0$ parameter via experiments.
+This will be used in a later release to enable fitting of the hrz0 parameter via experiments.

 * *Reflectance_Sigma* (required for fitting_experiment class only).
 Columns are Time in datetime format (see above) followed by the standard deviation of the reflectance measurements for each mirror at each time.
 This will be used in a later release to enable fitting of the hrz0 parameter via experiments.